 - Handling Your Prenups

 Start your marriage out on the proverbial right foot by taking care of the business side of things.
-With a prenuptial agreement, you and your soon-to-be spouse or civil partner agree to a contract that stipulates how property in a separation or divorce will be handled.
+With prenuptial agreements, you and your soon-to-be spouse or civil partner agree to a contract that stipulates how property in a separation or divorce will be handled.
 This contract is activated if a split occurs, and the family lawyer ensures the terms of the agreement are followed.

 - Managing Estates and Wills